garrandall/popular-music-data/tracks/moon-walk-part-1-joe-simon.md

 Oh yeah
 Now lemme tell ya what I'm gonna do
-Ahhh, I'm gonna do it so
+Ah, I'm gonna do it so
 I'm gonna do it, baby, 'til I reach my goal
 Ohh, my love, I'm doin' the moon walk
-Oh yeah, hmmm
+Oh yeah, hm
-Woah yeah, hmmm
+Woah yeah, hm
 Woah baby

 I tell ya what
 I just want you to do it with me one more time
 Just one more time
-Ahhh yes
+Ah yes
 I don't have to tell you how to do it no more
 You got it now
 I'm just gonna be quiet a while